Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/SimDiasca-guide-footer-english.rst

 :raw-latex:`\includegraphics[scale=0.6]{xkcd-not_enough_work.png}`

 We hope that you will enjoy using Sim-Diasca.
-As always, any (constructive!) feedback is welcome (use `this email address <mailto:olivier.boudeville@edf.fr>`_ for that).
+As always, any (constructive!) feedback is welcome (use the email address at top of this document for that).
 Thanks!